 In the case that objections are raised during an approval by non-objection or full approval, the group seeking approval of the document will work to address the concerns raised and recirculate to the working group or full Task Force for another round of approval.
-In the case that an impasse is reached (e.g., one or more Task Force members object to approval of a document despite several rounds of review and revision), the issues giving rise to the objection can be brought to a blinded vote (e.g., using anonymized voting software), for which the voting b,c Following list approval, invited clinical experts, stakeholders and peer reviewers will have declared interests assessed by the Task Force Conflict of Interest Oversight Committee.
+In the case that an impasse is reached (e.g., one or more Task Force members object to approval of a document despite several rounds of review and revision), the issues giving rise to the objection can be brought to a blinded vote (e.g., using anonymized voting software), for which the voting rules described above will apply (i.e., if 2/3 of Task Force members agree on a particular eApproval by consensus: agreement by at least two-thirds of members (irrespective of presence or absence in decision-making meeting)

+^{b,c} Following list approval, invited clinical experts, stakeholders and peer reviewers will have declared interests assessed by the Task Force Conflict of Interest Oversight Committee.

-^dApproval by non-objection: approved unless Task Force members communicate any objections rules described above will apply (i.e., if 2/3 of Task Force members agree on a particular direction, the issue giving rise to the objection will be considered resolved).
+^dApproval by non-objection: approved unless Task Force members communicate any objections direction, the issue giving rise to the objection will be considered resolved).
 Upon resolution of issues giving rise to objection(s), the document will be considered approved and will move forward to the next stage of review or submission.
 All Task Force members eligible for authorship are expected to participate as authors on the document to reflect their participation in the process.